Learn how to make these German Plum Crumb Bars and feel free to use whichever canned fruit you like. A wonderful, tasty German delicacy.

 And I am back!
-From a wonderful vacation/visit to Paraguay.
+From a wonderful vacation/visit to Paraguay, no less.
 If you are wondering where that is, Paraguay is a small land-locked country in South America.

-Not a very obvious choice for a vacation location but it is my husband’s birth place.
-Konrad hadn’t been back in 22 years, so we decided to combine our babymoon (last vacation before baby comes) with a long overdue visit.
+Not the most obvious choice for a vacation location, but it is my husband’s birth place.
+Konrad hadn’t been back in 22 years, so we decided to combine our babymoon (last vacation before the baby comes) with a long, overdue visit.

-But now I am back refreshed, inspired, nicely thawed up (after 7 months of Canadian winter weather) and I brought cake – German Plum Crumb Cake to be specific.
-Which by the way is awesome and even makes great breakfast.
+But now I am back refreshed, inspired, nicely thawed out (after 7 months of Canadian winter weather), and I brought cake – German Plum Crumb Bars to be specific.
+Which, by the way, is awesome and even makes great breakfast.

-I’ll tell you more about Paraguay and our trip in upcoming posts (lots of pictures that need sorting still) but today is about these plum cake bars.
-Which are different from any similar North American recipes I have ever had because they use a yeast dough as the bottom layer.
+I’ll tell you more about Paraguay and our trip in upcoming posts (lots of pictures that need sorting still), but today is about these plum cake bars.
+They are different from any similar North American recipes I have ever had because they use a yeast dough as the bottom layer.
 And it is delicious, let me tell you.

-I promise it is not difficult and not too time consuming, especially if you do all your prep-work in the rising time.
-You start by prepping the yeast dough (I used the same recipe as for my sweet rolls but only used half and froze the other half for another time).
+I promise it is not difficult and not too time consuming, especially if you do all your prep work in the rising time.
+You simply start by firstly preparing the yeast dough (I used the same recipe as for my sweet rolls but only used half the dough and froze the other half for another time).

-While the dough rises (about 1/2 hour) you can prepare the fruit (cutting, pitting or draining if necessary) and crumb topping.
+While the dough rises (about half an hour), you can prepare the fruit (cutting, pitting or draining if necessary) as well as the crumb topping.

 My mom is an amazing canner.
-She preserves the flavour of summer for the whole year.
-For this cake I used a jar of her canned, pitted plums – they have to be very well drained.
-They were pitted and cut in half, but no slicing is necessary.
+She preserves the flavor of summer for the whole year.
+For this cake, I used a jar of her canned, pitted plums – they have to be very well drained.
+They were pitted and cut in half.

-Fresh plums work just as well and many other fresh or well-drained canned fruits would make for amazing cake bars, too.
+Fresh plums work great, as well as many other fresh or well-drained canned fruits.

 - 1 large egg